 Zoom Video Communications Aktie News: NASDAQ 100 Aktie Zoom Video Communications tendiert am Nachmittag fester

-Zu den Performance-Besten des Tages zählt am Montagnachmittag die Aktie von Zoom Video Communications.
-Zuletzt konnte die Aktie von Zoom Video Communications zulegen und verteuerte sich in der NASDAQ-Sitzung um 0,9 Prozent auf 65,98 USD.
+Zu den Hoffnungsträgern des Tages zählt am Donnerstagnachmittag die Aktie von Zoom Video Communications.
+Die Zoom Video Communications-Aktie stand in der NASDAQ-Sitzung zuletzt 0,6 Prozent im Plus bei 63,61 USD.

 Werte in diesem Artikel

-Experten rechnen in diesem Jahr mit einer Dividendenausschüttung in Höhe von 0,000 USD, nach 0,000 USD im Jahr 2024.
+Experten gehen davon aus, dass Zoom Video Communications-Anleger im laufenden Jahr mit einer Dividende in Höhe von 0,000 USD rechnen können.
+Im Vorjahr schüttete Zoom Video Communications 0,000 USD aus.

 Redaktion finanzen.net